rmagee/quartet_epcis/docs/usage.rst

 Using the EPCIS Database Proxy
 ==============================

+The EPCIS Database Proxy class is located at `quartet_epcis.db_api.queries.EPCISDatabaseProxy` and is documented in the modules section of these documents.
+The proxy class is in place to abstract away the underlying database and to make querying the database simpler from a developer's perspective.

 The quartet_epcis package abstracts away the database for a few reasons.
 One, if the database changes radically at some point, the clients of the quartet_epcis APIs will never know and won't break.
-Secondly, the database layer is flattened to make the management of EPCIS data both easier from a development persepective and for performance, tuning and flexibility reasons.
+Secondly, the database layer is flattened to make the management of EPCIS data both easier from a development perspective and for performance, tuning and flexibility reasons.